hansenja24/cryptopsquare/README.md

 N/A

 ## Known Bugs
-* No known bugs at this time.
+* Last specs is not working

 ## Technologies Used
 * JS